OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 2. Failure of the Subscriber’s equipment
 3. Act or omission of the Subscriber
 4. Scheduled Maintenance as described below
-5. Emergency Maintenance as described below
-6. Region-wide failure at Amazon Web Services (“AWS”) (using the AWS service dashboard as indicator)
+5. Region-wide failure at Amazon Web Services (“AWS”) (using the AWS service dashboard as indicator)

 Availability